Chapultepec Park, Pleasant and Fun

 Chapultepec’s Lake House “La Casa del Lago”

-There is a lake house in this park, called the “House of The Lake” or “La Casa del Lago”, which was built on the late XIX and early XX centuries in the shore of Chapultepec Lake.
+There is a lake house in this park, called the “House of The Lake” or “La Casa del Lago”, built on the late XIX and early XX centuries in the shore of Chapultepec Lake.
 This house accommodates the Extension Center of the National Autonomous University of Mexico (UNAM) founded in 1959 by Juan José Arreola, to give culture and strengthen college students education and the audience.
 The House of The Lake has hosted the Mexican artistic vanguard of the past 50 years.

 Nowadays The House of The Lake promotes visual arts by hosting artists of all ages and providing them with supplies and spaces to develop their ideas and projects.
 This place also promotes theatrical arts, with a new generation of directors and actors, dancing, with a wide array of choreographic styles in unconventional spaces, as well as emerging and alternative music, with several bands and artists dedicated to rock, jazz, tango and flamenco, among others.
 It also now promotes poetry by hosting “Poesía en voz alta” (Loud voice Poetry).

 Chapultepec Zoo is a must when visiting old Chapultepec Woods.
 The zoo built up in 1923 and opened to the public in 1924.
 Its construction influenced by pre-Hispanic traditions from Mexica king Montezuma; showing native Mexican species as well as animals from around the globe; becoming the most visited zoo in Mexico with over 5.5 million visitors per year.